babel/website/docs/parser.md

 - **sourceFilename**: Correlate output AST nodes with their source filename.
 Useful when generating code and source maps from the ASTs of multiple input files.

+- **startColumn**: By default, the parsed code is treated as if it starts from line 1, column 0.
+You can provide a column number to alternatively start with.
+Useful for integration with other source tools.

-- **startLine**: By default, the first line of code parsed is treated as line 1.
+- **startLine**: By default, the parsed code is treated as if it starts from line 1, column 0.
 You can provide a line number to alternatively start with.
 Useful for integration with other source tools.

 - **strictMode**: By default, ECMAScript code is parsed as strict only if a `"use strict";` directive is present or if the parsed file is an ECMAScript